-When the hardware installation is complete, access the controller module web-based management interface-PowerVault Manager-to configure, monitor, and manage the storage system.
-The controller module also provides a command-line interface (CLI) to support command line entry and scripting.
-For details, see the Dell EMC PowerVault ME4 Series Storage System CLI Guide for your system.
+When the hardware installation is complete, use the PowerVault Manager to configure, monitor, and manage the storage system.
+The controller module also supports a command-line interface (CLI) for command line entry and scripting.
+For details, see the Dell PowerVault ME5 Series Storage System CLI Guide for your system.